 - If included at all, property damage limits provided by an insurance carrier typically can range from $2,500 to $25,000.
 Depending on the size of your business/facility, you may want to consider increasing these limits to the range of $100,000-$500,000.

-- If included at all, business income/extra expense limits are usually lower than the property damage limit offered and are subject to a waiting period of 12 hours, 24 hours, 48 hours, or 72 hours.
-At a minimum, you may want to consider increasing the BI/EE limits to match your PD limit or, depending on the size of your business/facility, you may want to also increase these limits to the range of $100,000-$500,000.
+- If included at all, business income/extra expense limits are usually lower than the property damage limit offered and are subject to a waiting period of 12 hours, 24 hours, 48 hours or 72 hours.
+At a minimum, you may want to consider increasing the BI/EE limits to match your PD limit, or depending on the size of your business/facility, you may want to also increase these limits to the range of $100,000-$500,000.
 Additionally, the fewer the hours for a waiting period, the better.

-Contact Assurance today and ensure you’re covered.
+Contact Assurance today to ensure you’re covered.

 ABOUT THE AUTHOR